mr-SCWN/RaspberryPi_Checkers/README.md

 Project was maden in the Poznan University of Technology for subject "Embedded Systems", it was maden in Python langugage.

+Also you can watch a small video, how checkers are working

 --------------------------

 The project consists of Raspberry Pi minicomputer, joysticks, buttons and LED tape.